GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 // States inject like this have global scope and can be reached from anywhere. final viewModel = ViewModel();
 // To create many independent instances of viewModel and inject them into the widget
-// tree using the concept of InheretedWidget, see the section on global and local
+// tree using the concept of InheritedWidget, see the section on global and local
 // state below.

 /* --------------------  👀 UI -------------------- */